RiyaRanaa/Java-Collections-Framework/README.md

 TreeMap

-Arrays Class

-Collections Class
+Classes: Arrays Class & Collections Class

 Sorting Custom Collections

-Comparable Interface

-Comparator Interface
+Collection Interface: Comparable Interface & Comparator Interface

 Here's a structured overview of the Java Collections Framework, focusing on each category and component: